Learn About The Law

 Current as of January 01, 2025 | Updated by Findlaw Staff

-(b) For purposes of this section, the following terms have the following meanings:
+(d) For purposes of this section, the following definitions apply:

-(1) “Adornment” means something attached to, or worn with, but not replacing, the cap and gown customarily worn at school graduation ceremonies.
+(B) Something attached to or worn with, but not replacing, the gown customarily worn at school graduation ceremonies.

 (2) “Cultural” means recognized practices and traditions of a certain group of people.